How to Make Sure You Don’t Get Scammed at an ATM

 The goal here is to steal any checks or cash people might be foolish enough to put into the box.
 If you are planning on depositing at an ATM and see an out-of-order sign, bring your cash or check into the bank or use your mobile app to make the deposit instead.

 How Can You Protect Your Debit Card and Prevent ATM Fraud?

 Although ATM scams and debit card theft are on the rise, the good news is you can be proactive about protecting yourself and your bank balance.
+Now that you know how to tell if an ATM has been tampered with, you are less likely to fall victim to ATM scams.
 The other good news is that the use of EMV-chip debit cards has seemed to slow down the rate of ATM fraud somewhat.

 Until ATM fraud really is a thing of the past, though, there are several things you can do to prevent ATM scams: